Rami114/cryptoscan/README.md

 ## General
 This plugin scans binaries for common crypto constants and - in a future release - attempts to detect functions that appear to be cryptographic in nature.
-The constants are largely a port of the findcrypt IDA plugin constants.
+The constants include a port of the findcrypt IDA plugin constants, some additonal AES constants and more will be added as they come up.

 ## Features
 ### Overview